Getting To Nozawa Onsen

 Catching the train is a common mode of transport to Nagano and then onto Iiyama.
 From Narita Airport (the Tokyo international airport), catch the Narita Express (NEX) train to Tokyo Station (1 hour).
 There are frequent departures from the airport railway terminal.

-For train travel to Iiyama from Nagoya, Osaka, Kyoto or other parts of Japan, see Hyperdia for routes, schedules and fares.
+For train travel to Iiyama from Nagoya, Osaka, Kyoto or other parts of Japan, see Navitime for routes, schedules and fares.

 Part 2: Bus (or taxi) from Iiyama to Nozawa Onsen

 From the Iiyama train station, you can catch the Nozawa Onsen Liner bus that takes 20 minutes to travel to Nozawa Onsen.
-The schedules for the Nozawa bus match up with train arrivals at Iiyama, except for trains that arrive after 8pm, then you’ll need to catch a taxi to the resort.
-Taxis are generally small sedans that don’t necessarily have roof racks, so you may need to take your skis or board out of the bag to fit into the taxi.
+The schedules for the Nozawa bus match up with train arrivals at Iiyama, except for the train that arrives after 10pm where you’ll need to catch a taxi to the resort.

 Driving to Nozawa Onsen

-If you want the flexibility to visit other nearby ski resorts or do some easy sightseeing such as the snow monkeys and Shibu Onsen, having a car is ideal (you could rent a car in Nagano or Iiyama if you don’t want to drive all the way from Tokyo).
-Most rentals cars have great English GPS and all you have to do is enter the telephone number of where you want to go.
-Parking in the village is rather tight in places, but there are various public car parks.
+If you want the flexibility to visit nearby ski resorts or do some easy sightseeing such as the snow monkeys and Shibu Onsen, having a car is ideal (you could rent a car in Nagano or Iiyama if you don’t want to drive all the way from Tokyo).
+Most rentals cars have great English GPS and all you do is enter the telephone number of your destination.
+Parking in the village is rather tight in places and not all accommodation offers parking, but there are various public car parks.

 [AdListings collection="Japan" category="Honshu" subcategory="Car Rentals"]